Jesse-Njoroge/Sterlux/README.md

 **Sterlux Cleaning Company** is a premium cleaning services provider based in Nairobi, Kenya.
 This repository contains the official company website — built to help clients discover our services, view our work, and book a clean with ease.

-Founded in 2019, Sterlux delivers spotless results and five-star experiences across Nairobi — one clean at a time.

 ---